dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - **Locked screen picture URL (Desktop only)** - Specify the URL to a picture in JPEG format that will be used as the Windows lock screen wallpaper.
 Users can't change this.
 -	**User configurable screen timeout (mobile only)** – Lets users configure the amount of time
 -	**Cortana on locked screen (desktop only)** – Don’t allow the user to interact with Cortana when the device is on the lock screen (Windows 10 desktop only).
--	**Toast notifications on locked screen** – Block alert messages from being displayed on the device lock screen.
+-	**Toast notifications on locked screen** – Block alert messages from showing on the device lock screen.
 -	**Screen timeout (mobile only)** - Specifies the time in seconds after the screen locks, when it will turn off.

 ## App Store